easolhq/easolhq.github.io/docs/reference/objects/product/schedule_element.md

 grand_parent: Objects
 ---

-When using a `schedule element` object you have access to the following attributes
+When using a `Schedule element` object you have access to the following attributes

 # element.body